-Male Contraceptive Pill Found 99% Effective In Mice - The Miracle Tech
+Male contraceptive pill found 99% effective in mice - The Miracle Tech

-A team of scientists said on Wednesday that they have developed a male oral contraceptive that was 99 percent effective in rats and had no side effects, with the drug expected to enter human trials by the end of this year.
+A team of scientists has said they have developed an oral male contraceptive that is 99% effective in rats with no side effects, and could enter human trials by the end of this year.

 The findings will be presented at the American Chemical Society’s spring meeting, and mark an important step toward expanding responsibilities as well as birth control options for men.